 - Reviewing a proposed research plan with respect to its feasibility in a clinical setting and offering clinical expertise to improve the plan

-- Collaborating in the development of an idea for a clinical research project
+- Collaborating and/or leading in the development of an idea for a clinical research project

 - Participating on an institutional committee that reviews the ethical aspects of proposed research before it is undertaken